Car Loans with Unpaid Defaults

 • Outstanding defaults to banks or other financial institutions

-If you have defaulted on a loan such as a car loan, home loan, personal loan or business loan, many lenders will have severe reservations before lending to you.
-You will have to obtain and produce evidence to dispute what's already on your credit history.
+If you’ve defaulted on a loan such as a car loan, home loan, personal loan or business loan, many lenders will have reservations about lending to you.
+You’ll have to obtain and produce evidence to dispute what's already on your credit history.
 On average, car financiers will want these defaults settled before giving the green light for a car loan.
 If the defaults are small or even negligible, a few lenders may waive their usual restrictions in light of this information.

 Court writs and judgements

-If you are unsure about your ability to access car finance with unpaid default or court judgements against you, talk to one of the financial professionals at Savvy.
+If you’re unsure about your ability to access car finance with unpaid default or court judgments against you, talk to one of the financial professionals at Savvy.

 Helpful guides on car loans